A Return to Goa 25 years later

 So much of these few last days were spent lying on a lounger looking at or swimming in the sea.
 The waves had days when they were angry and you felt like the sea was trying to kill you with the ‘drag’ warning you that the sea was moody today.

 Young families also arrive, somehow squeezing 4 adults and a few children in to a small room with two double beds.
-I was told that if they can’t find a hotel they just sleep in the car.
+I was told that if they can’t find a hotel, they just sleep in the car.

-Obviously the Route N66 high-speed road to this south, along with an overall rise in living standards has opened up the area.
-The train which we sat on for 26 hours to Delhi – the Madgaon to Delhi Express, first started in 2016 and will have made a huge impact on Goa and the tourists it receives.
+Obviously the Route N66 high-speed road south, along with an overall rise in living standards has opened up the area.
+The train which we later sat on for 26 hours to Delhi – the Madgaon to Delhi Express, first started in 2016 and will have made a huge impact on Goa and the tourists it receives.

 You see the shift in the focus of North Goa to Domestic tourism everywhere.
 From the Indian’s inability to use a bin, to their love of neon strip lighting illuminating our journey off the beach each night.
 The place is much changed from the Goa of 25 years ago.